Philadelphia Eagles Odds

 If it’s a prime time tilt, you can also easily find the game.
-FOX and NFL Network cover Thursday Night Football, NBC has Sunday Night Football, while Monday Night Football can be found on ESPN.
+Amazon Prime covers Thursday Night Football, NBC has Sunday Night Football, and Monday Night Football can be found on ESPN.

 Each of the above networks can be found in a multitude of cable, satellite, and streaming packages.
 You should also be able to pick up a feed on the app of the respective networks, but know that valid login credentials from your provider will be required.